 Open Eye Pictures is a multi award-winning, nonprofit organization specializing in the production and distribution of creative, educational media.
 We open the eyes of viewers to see the extraordinary in the ordinary and the bigness in the littlest of things.
 We turn the lens on places where worlds and assumptions collide, illuminating the new life that springs forth.
 Encouraging empathy and compassion, Open Eye Pictures moves its audience in unexpected ways.

 Founder of Open Eye Pictures, Andy serves as the company's Executive Director and Senior Producer.
-He is a multi-award winning, Oscar shortlisted maker of creative non-fiction films.
+He is a multi-award winning, Oscar-shortlisted and Emmy-nominated maker of creative non-fiction films.
 He is also a skilled cinematographer and photographer.
-After enrolling in the Medill School of Journalism, Andy received a BA in cultural anthropology from Northwestern University and an MAVA (visual anthropology) from the University of Southern California, where he also studied at the School of Cinema.
-Andy's approach emphasizes the moving image as a way to bridge disparate parts, peoples and ideas.
-While his work takes on controversial themes, he uses the filmmaking process as an opportunity to encourage empathy and identification... » view full bio & filmography
+After enrolling in the Medill School of Journalism, Andy received a BA in cultural anthropology from Northwestern University and an MA in visual anthropology from the University of Southern California where he also studied at the School of Cinema.
+Andy's approach emphasizes visual imagery as a way to bridge disparate parts, peoples and ideas... » view full bio & filmography

 Born and raised in New England, Sue relocated to Northern California in 2015 and completed a six month course in documentary film at the San Francisco School of Digital Filmmaking.
 She remains humbled by the power of film to bring meaningful stories to life and to further conversations among those with divergent viewpoints.
 In addition to her work in film, Sue is a practicing family medicine physician and medical educator.
 She brings a passion for meaningful stories and medical knowledge to Open Eye Pictures' UNDER OUR SKIN and COMPLICATED, now in production.